Jay J. and his family secure the commitments of several key lawmakers

 ALBANY, N.Y. – The push for Jay J.’s Law continued this week, when Jay J. and his family visited Albany to lobby lawmakers for support.
 Jay J., his grandparents, Joseph and Tabitha Retzer, and Uncle Kevin and Aunt Chris Retzer secured commitments from several state legislators whose support will be critical to passing Jay J.’s Law.

-ALBANY, N.Y. – Senator Timothy M. Kennedy, D-58th District, announced the Senate unanimously approved Jay J’s Law by a vote of 57-0.
-Jay J’s Law (S.6508/A.9488), which Senator Kennedy authored, will crackdown on repeat child abuse and enact far stiffer penalties for violent offenders who repeatedly hurt children.
+Jay J.’s Law will crackdown on repeat child abuse and enact far stiffer penalties for violent offenders who repeatedly hurt children.

 “We heard a tremendously positive response from every lawmaker we met.
 Whether they were Democrat or Republican, from Upstate or Downstate, Senator or Assembly member, several legislators gave us their word – firm commitments – that they intended to pass Jay J.’s Law,” said Jay J.’s Uncle Kevin Retzer.

 He added, “We secured important commitments from Senate Codes Committee Chairman Stephen Saland, who told us that he will soon be putting Jay J.’s Law on a committee agenda for a vote, and from Senate Majority Leader Dean Skelos, who said he intends to bring the bill to the floor for a vote.
 We know Jay J.’s Law will pass the Senate, if it comes up for a vote.
 We want to thank Senator Kennedy, Assemblyman Gabryszak and the entire Western New York Delegation for working so hard on behalf of Jay J.”